Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 First off, in order to determine whether dogs may sense fear in humans, it may help to get a glimpse into whether dogs can sense fear in other dogs.
 Apparently, dogs are well-versed in sensing fear in other dogs.
 When I worked at a veterinary hospital, we were often told that dogs can sense fear in other dogs and therefore react accordingly.

 I saw many dogs that as soon as they stepped in the hospital, they were very hesitant, some even bolted out the door refusing to come inside the examination room.
 Was that because they associated that place with some past painful procedures?
 It could be, but it couldn't be proven that all those dogs had such direct negative experiences.

 Turns out, several dogs tend to act anxious at the vet's office because they communicate their fear and the fear passes along from one dog to another as efficiently as word-of-mouth.
 How can they do that though without talking to each other?
-It's not like Rover is warning other dogs by saying: "Hey, don't get in there, they will give you shots!"
+It's not like Rover is warning other dogs by saying: "Hey, don't go in there, they will give you shots!"